 She says she’s learned “there’s a lot of beauty in sitting and not always moving.”

-Check out her photos by James White with hair by Sascha Breuer.
+Hair by Sascha Breuer.
 For the full LA Confidential interview, click here.